 Workers with no set hours or on short fixed-term contracts

-- on a fixed-term contract for less than a year
+- on a fixed-term contract of less than 12 months, or

-You'll be paid an extra 8% on each pay (before tax), and you won't build up any leave.
+You'll be paid at least 8% extra in each pay (before tax) and you won't build up any leave.

 Workers on parental leave